dwaithe/FCSfitJS/README.md

 ### Supported Files

-At this time, FoCuS-fit-JS supports correlated files of the following types.
+At this time, FoCuS-fit-JS supports correlated files of the following types:

 - Zeiss FCS files Version >= 3.0 (.fcs files)
 - Correlator.com files Version >= 1.0 (.sin files)
 - FoCuS-point/scan correlated files Version >=2.0 (.csv files)

 If you have a file which is not presently supported, but you would like to fit with this software, then please submit a request in the below cited Issues section.

 ### Issues